Former Marine arrested, accused of stealing $344K in VA benefit payments

-SHELBURNE FALLS, Mass.
+SHELBURNE FALLS, M.A.
 (WWLP) – A former Marine from Massachusetts has been arrested for allegedly stealing benefit payments from the Department of Veterans Affairs.

 According to the Department of Justice, 52-year-old Paul John Herbert was arrested Friday and indicted in federal court in Springfield on one count of theft of government money and one count of making false statements.